Site icon Bia review

 1. Understanding Frequency Response

-The human ear typically hears frequencies ranging from 20 Hz (the lowest bass) to 20,000 Hz (20 kHz, the highest treble).
-An IEM’s frequency response curve visually represents how much emphasis is placed on different parts of this spectrum.
-A flat frequency response would mean that all frequencies are reproduced at the same volume level, creating a neutral sound.
-However, most IEMs have peaks and valleys in their frequency response, leading to varying sound signatures—some emphasizing bass, others highlighting treble, and so on.
+An IEM’s frequency response curve shows how much certain frequencies are considered ‘louder’ compared with others in this spectrum.
+A flat frequency response entails that all frequencies would be reproduced at the same volume level, creating a neutral sound; however, such is likely not the case with most IEMs, which have peaks and dips within their frequency response, causing variations in sound signatures — some emphasizing bass, others emphasizing treble, and so on.

 3. Bass Response (20 Hz – 250 Hz)